 There can be 1, 2, 3, or 4 columns and have a colored background.

 For accessibilityAccessibilityAccessibility (commonly shortened to a11y) refers to the design of products, devices, services, or environments for people with disabilities.
 The concept of accessible design ensures both “direct access” (i.e. unassisted) and “indirect access” meaning compatibility with a person’s assistive technology (for example, computer screen readers). (https://en.wikipedia.org/wiki/Accessibility), if the video has voice audio, a text equivalent needs to be provided.
 If the video shows a flow or action being performed, then the process needs to be described in the text.
-The key thing is remembering the target audience for the description and that they need to get the same level of information from the description as a sighted audience gets from watching.
+The key thing is remembering the audience for the text description need to get the same level of information as a sighted audience gets from watching.

-What matters is that it’s clear that the video’s description is associated with the video. figure/figcaption would probably suffice there.
-The figcaption should be connected to the figure using aria-labelledby; this is required to support IE11.
+What matters is that it’s clear that the video’s description is associated with the video, use figure and figcaption for this.

 Tech reqs

-The space for a full-width video is 936px wide, and for a wider 2 column layout is 602px.
+The space for a full-width video is 1000px wide, and for a wider 2 column layout is 536px.

 Record using Kap (this is different than the recommendation in the post but @joen recommended this instead of Screeny)